linh31072004123-blip/linh31072004123-blip.github.io/_portfolio/flappy-bird.md

 ## 🎯 Impact

-Building this game strengthened my foundation in real-time interaction design.Recreating a fast-paced 2D experience forced me to think carefully about **responsiveness**, **timing**, and **feedback loops**—the same mechanics that now shape my work in VR and adaptive AI.
+Building this game strengthened my foundation in real-time interaction design.
+Recreating a fast-paced 2D experience required careful tuning of responsiveness, timing, and feedback loops—core elements that determine whether a platformer feels satisfying or frustrating.

-Implementing physics-based controls, procedural content, and performance-aware object pooling showed me how small technical decisions influence how players perceive challenge, flow, and fairness.
-These early lessons became the groundwork for my advanced Unity projects, including immersive VR systems and AI-driven adaptive interactions where user agency and interpretability matter just as much as technical performance.
+Implementing physics-based controls, procedural pipe generation, and performance-aware object pooling taught me how subtle technical choices shape player perception of challenge, flow, and fairness.
+Designing, testing, and refining these systems helped me understand how to balance difficulty while keeping the gameplay readable and engaging.

+Overall, this project gave me hands-on experience building a complete and polished 2D gameplay loop, laying a strong foundation for my later work in 3D interaction and more complex game systems.